 Most characters, both simplified and traditional, have built-in meaning in some way.
 However, one of the big arguments in favor of traditional Chinese is that the meaning is clearer and deeper.

 The most common character used for arguing this point is 爱 / 愛 (ài) — love.
-In the simplified version, the character 心 (xīn) — heart has been removed from the middle of the character.
-And you can imagine why many people view this omission as significant!
+In the simplified version, 心 (xīn) — heart has been removed from the middle of the character.
+You can imagine why many people view this omission as significant!

-Take a look at 发 / 髮.
+Consider 发 / 髮 again.
 The simplified character has five strokes, while the traditional character has 15.

 Here are a few more examples:

 - 书 / 書 (shū) — book (four strokes vs. 10 strokes)

 - 华 / 華 (huá) — magnificent (six strokes vs. 11 strokes)

 - 广 / 廣 (guǎng) — wide (three strokes vs. 15 strokes)

 Number of Characters